juan-pineda/Tesis_5_AGN_fitter/README.md

 # Tesis_5_AGN_fitter

-## Modelos físicos usados en la distribución espectral de energía de AGNs con z < 0.7.**
+## Modelos físicos para reconstruir la distribución espectral de energía de AGNs en z < 0.7.**

-## Modelos de disco de acreción, polvo frío y toro en la distribución espectral de energía de AGNs con z < 0.7..
+## Componentes físicas de AGNs en z < 0.7 a partir de su distribución espectral de energía.
 ---------------------

 In this repository it is available the information associated with my undergraduate thesis: objectives, schedule, data, codes and documents.
 This thesis is a part of the project [AGNfitter](https://github.com/GabrielaCR/AGNfitter) which consist of a Python algorithm implementing a fully Bayesian MCMC method to fit the spectral energy distributions (SEDs) of active galactic nuclei (AGN) and galaxies from the sub-mm to the UV.
 The main purpose is robustly disentangle the physical processes responsible for the emission of the sources.